-In addition to the above electronic charting, the fellow may complete a "Notice of Provision of Mental Health Treatment Services by a Doctoral Fellow" (Appendix F) and provide it to the patient and/or guardian for their reference.
-A hard copy of this provision may be printed for office visits, or a digital copy may be sent electronically through the patient's medical record secure message system.
+In addition to the above electronic charting, the fellow may complete a "Notice of Provision of Mental Health Treatment Services by an ASW/AMFT/APCC" (Appendix F) and provide it to the patient and/or guardian for their reference.

 Patients may refuse therapy or request to be seen by a licensed staff member.
-In such cases, the fellow must document the patient's refusal in the electronic chart, noting that treatment was explained, alternative treatment options were offered, and that the consequences of declining treatment were discussed.
+In such cases, the fellow must document the patient's refusal in the electronic chart, noting that treatment was explained, alternative treatment options were offered and that the consequences of declining treatment were discussed.

-Any misrepresentation of professional identification (for example, as a licensed practitioner) is a violation of California state law, Kaiser Permanente policy, and the ethics code.
+Any misrepresentation of professional identification (for example, as a licensed practitioner) is a violation California state law, Kaiser Permanente policy, and the ethic's code.